Your trusted partner in cosmetic care abroad

 • Capsulectomy: removes all scar tissue, significantly lowers recurrence risk

-• En bloc capsulectomy keeps the capsule intact around the implant during removal
+• En bloc capsulectomy keeps the capsule intact around the implant during removal; recommended for recalled textured (Allergan BIOCELL) devices, with capsule sent for pathology

-• Best for: capsulotomy suits grade II contracture; capsulectomy suits grade III–IV or recurrent cases
+• Best for: capsulotomy suits grade II contracture; capsulectomy suits grade III–IV or recurrent cases; en bloc with pathology suits recalled textured implants

 Pocket Plane Conversion